TechHara/expression_template/README.md

 bash run_benchmark.sh
 ```

-This produces `result.tsv` file, which summarizes the runtime of `naive`, `lazy`, and `expr template` implementations for adding 10 vectors.
+This produces `result.tsv` file, which summarizes the runtime of `naive`, `lazy with dynamic dispatch`, and `lazy with static dispatch` implementations for adding 10 vectors.

 ## Benchmark Result on linux-x64
 ![](chart.webp)